 Getting Rid of Mealybugs

 Because of their fast rate of reproduction and waxy armor, the mealybug can be more resistant to insecticides than a lot of other species.
-However, it’s not immune to treatments when some patience and dedication is added to the formula, and have a wide range of natural predators.
+However, it’s not immune to treatments when some patience and dedication are added to the formula, and have a wide range of natural predators.

 By far, the best solution for plants that live or can be taken outdoors is to hire natural predators.
 Mealybugs are not only a tasty treat, they can be an essential part of some species’ diets.